 This is used by staff working with children who are having difficulties with their emotions.
-Healthy emotional development requires safe touch as a means of calming, soothing and containing distress for a frightened, angry or sad child.
+Healthy emotional development requires safe touch as a means of calming, soothing and containing distress for a frightened, angry, dysregulated or sad child.
 Touch used to regulate a child's emotions triggers the release of the calming chemical oxytocin in the body.
 Reparative touch may include stroking a back or an arm, rocking gently.
-Staff should always follow recognized strategies around reparative touch.
+Staff should always follow recognized strategies around reparative touch and again do so with consent and explanation.